XpiritBV/CodeToCloud-Workshop/Challenges/Module2-MovingToTheCloud/Step-By-Step/MOVECLOUD-T002-SBS.md

 --resource-group $resourcegroupName
 ```

-> When you do not want to type all commands try the solution Pull Request by running
+> When you do not want to type all commands try the solution Pull Request by running the following command from the PowerShell Terminal window:

 ```
 Workshop-Step Solution "MOVECLOUD-T002"